-Tomorrow is December and that means it is the countdown until Christmas Day.
-To celebrate, here is an art advent calendar of Nativity scenes; arranged in chronological order.
+Today December starts and that means it is the countdown until Christmas Day.
+To celebrate, here is an art advent calendar of nativity scenes, arranged in chronological order.

 1. Domenico di Ghirlandaio

 Domenico Ghirlandaio was an Italian Renaissance painter from Florence, who mainly painted frescoes in situ.
-In art Adoration of the Shepherd scenes are usually balanced with Adoration of the Magi scenes, find Ghirlandaio’s magi version here.
+His Adoration of the Shepherd scenes are usually balanced with Adoration of the Magi scenes.
+Find Ghirlandaio's magi version here.

 2. Piero della Francesca